peroxz/Get-ZimmermanTools-Ubuntu/README.md

 # Get-ZimmermanTools-Ubuntu

 ## Description
-Discover and download all available and supported programs for Ubuntu from https://ericzimmerman.github.io/
+Discover and download all available and supported programs for Ubuntu from https://ericzimmerman.github.io/.

+Supported Ubuntu versions:
+- Ubuntu 16.04
+- Ubuntu 18.04
+- Ubuntu 20.04 (recommended)
+- Ubuntu 22.04

+Each tool is compiled using .NET6 framework from Microsoft:
+- dotnet-sdk-6.0

 Available tools:
 - AmcacheParser: Amcache.hve parser with lots of extra features.
 Handles locked files